blinktrade/docs-legacy/source/includes/_websocket.md

 ### FingerPrint

-Each request requires that you pass a fingerprint from your browser, there's a few finger prints implementations that you can use.
+If you're not using the JavaScript SDK, You will need to pass a fingerprint from your browser, there's some finger prints implementations that you can use.

 * [Our google closure implementation](https://github.com/blinktrade/frontend/blob/master/jsdev/bitex/util/util.js#L96-L157)
 * [fingerprintjs2](https://github.com/Valve/fingerprintjs2)